All Episodes

 So I fired it up, put it in front of him on the conference table in my library, and I have never seen somebody, I've never seen a Windows user so quickly adapt to a Mac in my life.

-He was sailing on that thing with inside of 10 minutes, trying to open my checkbook, trying to read my trying to read my emails.
+He was sailing on that thing with inside of 10 minutes, trying to open my checkbook, trying to read my, trying to read my emails.

 He even tried to steal the thing.

-He said, Can I take this with me?
+He said, can I take this with me?

-I said, No, Professor, I need besides it's too big for you on an airplane.
+I said, no, Professor, I need, besides, it's too big for you on an airplane.

 You need a smaller version.

-We'll get you smaller one.
+We'll get you a smaller one.

-But during our conversation last night, he told me, he says, you know, I'm glad you're focusing on this this gradual individual loss of liberty stuff, because it's really, you know, he works uh uh he's an economist, but he he does a lot of testifying before government commissions on things in opposition to regulators and other things.
+But during our conversation last night, he told me, he said, you know, I'm glad you're focusing on this gradual individual loss of liberty stuff because it's really, you know, he works.

-He's a brilliant free market uh economist.
+He's a brilliant free market economist.

-And he said, Do you remember the story earlier this year that was in the New York Times about the Endangered Species Act and how it ends up killing animals?
+And he said, do you remember the story earlier this year that was in the New York Times about the Endangered Species Act and how it ends up killing animals?

-I said, No, I didn't see it.
+I said, no, I didn't see it.

-Here get this.
+Here, get this.

 Consider the Endangered Species Act of 1973, which protects flora and fauna as well as their physical habitats.

-When a landowner felt that his property was turning into the sort of habitat that might attract a nesting pair of woodpeckers, he cut the trees down to keep the woodpeckers out so that he would not come under the auspices of the Endangered Species Act, and in which case the woodpeckers might die because or have to go somewhere else where another landowner spots and says, Oh, I gotta get rid of you guys before the feds show up, so he cuts down his trees.
+When a landowner felt that his property was turning into the sort of habitat that might attract a nesting pair of woodpeckers, he cut the trees down to keep the woodpeckers out so that he would not come under the auspices of the Endangered Species Act, and in which case, the woodpeckers might die or have to go somewhere else where another landowner spots and says, oh, I got to get rid of you guys before the feds show up.

 In some cases, property owners have been known to actually kill an endangered species they see on their property to get rid of it so that the feds won't see it and put their land off limits to their own use.